 Multivitamins and Appetite

 One common concern is whether multivitamins increase appetite.
 While multivitamins don't directly contain calories and therefore won't cause weight gain in that way, they can influence appetite in some individuals.
-For example, if someone has a deficiency in certain B vitamins or zinc, correcting these deficiencies can improve their sense of taste and smell, making food more appealing.
+As an example, if someone has a deficiency in certain B vitamins or zinc, correcting these deficiencies can improve their sense of taste and smell, making food more appealing.
 This can lead to an increased food intake, but it's more about restoring normal appetite rather than creating an unnatural increase.

 Energy Levels and Physical Activity